tshepang/blog/content/the-thirteenth-floor-1999.md

 categories = ['movies']
 +++

 The movie is well-made, and has an exciting twist.
-The eveil acts done by two of the characters needed better explanation, most especially the first one (it was too sudden).
+The evil acts done by two of the characters needed better explanation, most especially the first one (it was too sudden).
 I enjoyed watching the detective... nice performance there.